 The charming city of Saginaw in Mid-Michigan has to be one of our favorites in the state.
 There are a lot of things to do in Saginaw.
 Visitors to the diverse city can walk along Riverfront Saginaw to Old Saginaw City, or explore the Shiawassee National Wildlife Refuge.
 It’s a buzzing little city with art museums, fine restaurants, and theatres, making it the perfect escape.

 Saginaw can trace its roots back to the lumber industry before transitioning to manufacturing.
 It’s also the birthplace of one of the state’s most famous musicians, Stevie Wonder.
 The unique allure of the area has brought recent recognition, as it rejuvenates into a happening hotspot for fun-filled getaways with plenty of things to do in Saginaw.

 Castle Museum of Saginaw County History

 The Castle Museum is a stunning historic structure set in the heart of downtown.
 It was built in 1897 in the lavish style of a French Chateau.
 It currently houses the county’s historical society but was once called the Saginaw Post Office.

-Take in the towering facade complete with turrets and gargoyles before entering to explore three floors of engaging exhibits.
-There are rotating installations and permanent collections that delve into the automotive industry, lumber era, and archaeological heritage of the city.
-For any athletic enthusiasts, there’s even a sports hall of fame.
+Before entering, take in the towering facade with turrets and gargoyles to explore three floors of engaging exhibits.
+Rotating installations and permanent collections delve into the city’s automotive industry, lumber era, and archaeological heritage.
+For any athletic enthusiast, there’s even a Sports Hall of Fame.

 - Address: 500 Federal Ave, Saginaw (GPS)